* U.S., European factory sectors improve, China's disappoints

 * German Bunds, U.S. Treasuries fall in price on strong data

 * Upbeat Apple earnings boost U.S., European tech stocks

 * AT&T, Caterpillar results miss forecast, cools Wall Street

-NEW YORK, July 24 (Reuters) - U.S. stock prices fell on Wednesday on disappointing results from several top companies, while stronger-than-expected U.S. and European factory data spurred selling in safe-haven U.S. and German government debt, sending their yields higher.
+NEW YORK, July 24 U.S. stock prices fell on Wednesday, retreating further from their record highs on disappointing results from several top companies, while stronger-than-expected U.S. and European factory data spurred selling in safe-haven U.S. and German government debt, sending their yields higher.

 Poor earnings from Caterpillar and AT&T overshadowed robust earnings from iPad and iPhone maker Apple and data showing a pick-up in U.S. manufacturing and new home sales.

-Still, both the Dow and S&P 500 were not far below the intraday record highs they set on Tuesday, while global stock prices, tracked by MSCI, lingered at a near five-year high.
+Still, neither the Dow nor S&P 500 were far below the intraday record highs they set on Tuesday, while global stock prices, tracked by MSCI, lingered at a near five-year high.

 "The earnings season so far has been pretty good for most companies.
 Investors anticipated good numbers and they got them, although the forecasts haven't been necessarily strong enough to push the market higher," said Rick Meckler, president of LibertyView Capital Management in Jersey City, New Jersey.